nusco/narjillos/backlog.md

 >goal: understand what is happening in the dish

     Track historical data in experiment for analysis.

+* Re-introduce high memory configuration for lab analysis
+  Currently it can fail when doing things like exporting ancestry on long experiments.

 * Save current configuration to experiment file
   Issue warning if continuing the experiment with a different configuration.